ManiAm/LLM-Talk/README.md

 LLM-Talk is designed to be highly configurable, allowing users to tailor the system to their specific needs and preferences.
 The [configuration](./config.py) covers various components of the pipeline, including:

-- **Hotword Detection**: Parameters such as the hotword phrase, model type, silence duration, etc. can be adjusted to optimize for different environments.
+- **Hotword Detection**: Parameters such as the hotword phrase, model type, silence duration, audio played after hotword or silent detection, etc. can be adjusted to optimize for different environments.

 - **LLM Backend**: The underlying large language model can be easily switched using LiteLLM.
 This enables unified experimentation across different LLM ecosystems.